Projects

 Public Speaking

 Members will meet monthly to learn about different types of public speaking, practice their skills, and workshop a presentation to give at Presentation Day in February.
+Gold medal winners will continue to Regionals and even to State!
 In the second half of the year, we'll get further practice and explore impromptu speeches.

 This project is open to members of any age.
 Meetings are held on the 1st Saturday of the month at 9:30am.
 There are no additional fees.